 What are riders?

 Disability income insurance riders are add-ons to a base policy that provide additional coverage in the event of a disability.
 Riders can be purchased to cover a variety of eventualities, such as loss of wages, loss of business, and even death.
 While the cost of riders can vary depending on the type and amount of coverage, they are generally very affordable.
 Riders can be an excellent way to customize a policy to fit one’s needs.
-When choosing disability income insurance, it is important to consider all potential risks that could lead to a disabled state.
-By doing so, one can make sure that they are fully protected if the unexpected occurs.
+When choosing disability income insurance, it is essential to consider all potential risks that could lead to a disabled state.
+Doing so can ensure they are fully protected if the unexpected occurs.

 Is disability taxable?